kmgreen2/cloud-deployments/README.md

 private ethereum network.
 This includes the ability to compile and deploy smart contracts.
 The base image includes geth and Solidity.

+- gossip (k8s only): This deploys a simple peer-to-peer timestamp service that keeps in logical \
+clocks in sync with peers.
+Simple scripts are used to add peering relationships, adding events \
+and dumping events and their timestamps.

 The following infrastructure will be deployed to AWS (us-west-2 right now):

 - Kubernetes cluster in its own VPC (currently using kops)